-Download the AMD Elan SC520 user's manual and refer to section 8.4.2.2 for more information on cache mode.
+Refer to the AMD Elan SC520 users manual section 8.4.2.2 for more information on cache mode.

 CPU Speed This will set the clock speed for the CPU core.
 This can be set to '100 MHz' or '133 Mhz'.
 The default speed for commercial temperature products is 133 MHz, the default for industrial temperature products is 100 MHz.
 Changing this setting will not affect industrial temperature products because they are specified by AMD with a maximum clock speed of 100 MHz.